Nokia N82

 The Nokia N82 is a smartphone produced by Nokia, announced on 14 October 2007 as part of the company's Nseries line.
 The N82 runs Symbian OS v9.2 (S60 3rd Edition, FP1).
 The N82 inherits much of the Nokia N95's features and specifications (including GPS, Wi-Fi and HSDPA), with the major addition being its xenon flash.
 At the time the N82 was considered one of the most sophisticated camera phone on the market.
 It is also considered a successor to the Nokia N95, preceding the Nokia N96.

 Like the N95 before it, the Nokia N82 was critically acclaimed and is often considered one of the best Symbian devices, although it did not sell as much and was not available worldwide.
 The N82 was Nokia's last high-end device in a candybar form, as its successors opted for sliders and later slate touchscreen form factors.

-As a camera phone, the Nokia N82 primarily competed with Sony Ericsson's K800 and K850.
+As a camera phone, the Nokia N82 primarily competed with Sony Ericsson K800/K810 and K850, while as a Symbian OS smartphone, its competitors include Sony Ericsson P1, Sony Ericsson W960, and Samsung G810.

 History

 Nokia's N82 model was leaked in May 2007 (along with Nokia N81), but was not made official until six months later in November.
 It was introduced a month after the Nokia N95 8GB.

 The latest firmware of the Nokia N82 is v35.0.002 released December 2009.

 The N86 8MP from 2009 (a slider) is considered to be the N82's spiritual successor due to its high-end camera technology, despite the lack of Xenon flash.
 However a similar top-of-the-line device in a candybar form never appeared from Nokia after the N82.
 The Nokia 6220 classic of 2008 was the second Nokia with a Xenon flash.
+Xenon flash is later also featured in several Nokia camera-focused smartphones; Nokia N8 (2011), Nokia 808 PureView (2012), and Nokia Lumia 1020 (2013).